kyleha-dev/SpringBoard/README.md

 ### 1. London Calling
-- Objective: To identify which borough of London has seen the greatest average increase in housing prices over the (approximately) two decades covered by the dataset?
+- Objective: To identify which borough of London has seen the greatest average increase in housing prices over the (approximately) two decades covered by the dataset.
 - Keynotes: Python (pandas, numpy, matplotlib)

 ### 2. Big Mountain Resort